 Rylai's Crystal Scepter is an extremely extremely aggressive item to build.
 However, it is good fun, and synergises well with Alistar's passive.
 I do not buy this often at all, but when I do, it's great.

 - Warmog's Armor - Alistar's innate health is very strong anyway, and after building and , it is more useful to buy armor and MR, especially to utilize his heal to it's full potential.

 However, Warmogs is still a great item against mixed damage and true damage heavy teams.
 I sometimes purchase later in the game, after all the utility items.

-- Sunfire Cape - This can be a very awkward item to build for a support.
+- Sunfire Aegis - This can be a very awkward item to build for a support.
 Also, Alistar benefits from items that give more Utility stats, such as mana regen and CDR.

 With Alistar, there is no real middle ground.
 Pretty much every time you go in to fight, you aim to kill.
 Trading as Alistar is far to costly - his Pulverize and Heal take out a chunk of his mana.
 Because of this, he does not contribute much to an ADC such as Caitlyn or Sivir.

 AD Carries paired with Alistar usually need to be reasonably independent - able to trade and/or escape bad situations, as Alistar himself cannot provide much help when his Q is on (long) cooldown.

 This leads us to several ADC's - Graves , Ezreal , Vayne , Corki and Tristana .